antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/logging.rst

    This function does nothing if the root logger already has handlers configured for it.

-   .. versionchanged:: 2.4
-      Formerly, :func:`basicConfig` did not take any keyword arguments.

-   .. note:: This function should be called from the main thread before other
+   .. note:: This function should be called from the main thread
-      threads are started.
+      before other threads are started.
 In versions of Python prior to 2.7.1 and 3.2, if this function is called from multiple threads, it is possible (in rare circumstances) that a handler will be added to the root logger more than once, leading to unexpected results such as messages being duplicated in the log.

    The following keyword arguments are supported.